 Bangalore to Kerala Tourism Spots

 Alleppey is one of the most famous natural destinations in Kerala.
-Water and natural is beautiful elegance, One of the most popular attractions in Kerala, such as the one that describes the culture of Kerala.
+Water and nature are beautiful elegance, One of the most popular attractions in Kerala, such as the one that describes the culture of Kerala.
 Located on the banks of the Azure Vembanad Lake, it is truly one of the most popular backwaters in Kerala and one of the most popular tourist destinations in Kerala.
-Visit this paradise; Enjoy houseboat excursions and accommodations, village walks, Ayurvedic treatments and more!.
+Visit this paradise; Enjoy houseboat excursions and accommodations, village walks, Ayurvedic treatments, and more!.